franpoli/OpenSCADutil/utilities/svg_to_scad/README.md

 - Capability to output the results into a JSON file or a SCAD file wrapped into a polygon module.

-- Flip capbilities

-- Scale capilities
+- Scaling, flipping, rotating capabilities.

 - Display graph to visualize the generated result